contraexemplo/distrohoppingxp/QubesOS/Troubleshooting.md

 ### Severe input lag when utilizing a USB device

 In my use experience, not all devices will successfully work with a single solution.
-Some devices such as a wireless mouse may malfunction if attached to *any* qubes.
-Others like keyboards may need to be re-attached to start working properly.
+Some devices such as a wireless mouse may malfunction if attached to *any* qube.
+Others like keyboards may need to be reattached to start working properly.

 To do the latter, first list all available devices to obtain their `BACKEND:DEVID`: